The new Tudor Pelagos FXD GMT Zulu Time x Marine Nationale

 Tudor‘s connection with military forces is no secret anymore.
 The most famous of these partnerships is, without a doubt, the co-creation of specific dive watches for the French Marine Nationale, which resulted in some of the most appealing mil-spec models ever made by Tudor.
 Revived in 2021 with the launch of the Pelagos FXD platform, initially developed with a French Navy specialist unit, the collection has since expanded with a black Pelagos FXD model, the Alinghi Red Bull Racing watches and the FXD Chrono Cycling Edition.
 Today, Tudor goes back to the roots of the collection with yet another collaboration with the Marine Nationale.
 But this time, it’s not a dive watch anymore, but a model dedicated to the French Naval Aviation, a pilot’s GMT watch that is known as the Pelagos FXD GMT Zulu Time.

-Then followed the even more iconic 94010 models, with blue dials and bezel inserts.
+Then the even more iconic 94010 models followed, with blue dials and bezel inserts.
 One of the specificities of these MN watches was to feature soldered lugs, and thus they were worn on all kinds of straps… the most iconic one being the green elastic strap that was actually made from parachute belts.
 For a more detailed overview of this history, check the first part of this article.

 In 2021, after many years of absence, the Tudor x Marine Nationale connection was revived with the launch of the blue Tudor Pelagos FXD (an acronym for FIXED, as a reference to its fixed lugs).
 The Pelagox FXD Marine Nationale was a watch developed specifically according to the requirements of actual combat divers – making it a legitimate mil-spec watch.
 This watch follows a tradition that lasted from the 1950s to the 1980s, and it was developed in conjunction with the French Navy’s combat swimmers, to be precise, the Commando Hubert – special forces specialised in counterterrorism and underwater tactical assault missions.